-14. Reposition the actuator so that the pinion shaft can be rotated with no obstacles.
+- 14. Reposition the actuator so that the pinion shaft can be rotated with no obstacles.
 Rotate the pinion shaft to ensure that the racks move freely.
-Also make sure that the key ways point 15° past "straight up" toward the rack cap and 15° past "straight down" toward the tube cap at each end of the 210° stroke.
-If the assembly does not perform all of these functions correctly, it must be disassembled, cleaned, and reassembled.
+Also make sure that the key ways point perfectly straight "up" toward the rack cap and "down" toward the tube cap at each end of the 180° stroke.
+If the assembly does not perform all of these functions correctly, it must be disassembled, cleaned, and reassembled. - 15.Re-center the actuator pinion in the actuator body by tapping on one end of the shaft with a rubber mallet.
+Install the roller bearing (9) (Figure C-13), over the pinion shaft and inner race, and into the actuator body.
+Repeat this procedure for the other bearing.

-- 15. Re-center the actuator pinion in the actuator body by tapping on one end of the shaft with a rubber mallet.
-Install the roller bearing (9) (fig. A-13), over the pinion shaft and inner race, and into the actuator body.
-Repeat this procedure for the other bearing. - 16.
-Thoroughly clean the bearing caps (8) (fig. A-11) with a mild solvent and lubricate all seal grooves with STP oil treatment.
+- 16. Thoroughly clean the bearing caps (8) (Figure C-11) with a mild solvent and lubricate all seal grooves with STP oil treatment.
 Place the bearing caps (8) on the table (mounting surface down) and install the wiper ring (19) in the outside groove using a rubber mallet or small press.
 (Avoid using tools that may damage seals or scratch bearing cap or bearing surfaces.)
 Turn the bearing cap (8) over.
 Collapse the pinion seal (20) and carefully work it into the groove.
-Use fingers to carefully press the seal completely into the groove as shown in figure A-11.
+Use fingers to carefully press the seal completely into the groove as shown in Figure C-11.
 Be careful not to score or scratch the sealing surface during the installation.
-Install the bearing cap seal (15) and thrust washer (32) into their respective grooves on the bearing cap mounting surface as shown in figure A-11. - 17.
-Coat the bearing cap seal area and pinion seal area shown in figure A-11 lightly with STP Oil Treatment.
+Install the bearing cap seal (15) and thrust washer (32) into their respective grooves on the bearing cap mounting surface as shown in Figure C-11. - 17.
+Coat the bearing cap seal area and pinion seal area shown in Figure C-11 lightly with STP Oil Treatment.

-18. Wrap masking tape or electrical tape around the pinion to cover the edges at the keyway.
-Slide the bearing cap assembly over the pinion shaft with the bearing cap seal facing toward the actuator body and the flat surface of the flange shown in figure A-12 facing toward the actuator mounting flanges.
+- 18. Wrap masking tape or electrical tape around the pinion to cover the edges at the keyway.
+Slide the bearing cap assembly over the pinion shaft with the bearing cap seal facing toward the actuator body and the flat surface of the flange shown in Figure C-12 facing toward the actuator mounting flanges.
 Press against the bearing cap until the shoulder seats against the actuator body, making sure that the seals remain in place.
-Install the bearing cap bolts (21) (fig. A-13) and lock washers (25).
+Install the bearing cap bolts (21) (Figure C-13) and lock washers (25).
 Hand tighten only at this time.
-Repeat this procedure for other bearing cap.

-19. After both bearing caps have been installed, torque all bearing cap bolts to 30 ft-lb. in the sequence shown in figure A-12.
+Repeat this procedure for other bearing cap. - 19.
+After both bearing caps have been installed, torque all bearing cap bolts to 30 ft-lb. in the sequence shown in Figure C-12.